Anatoly Samoilenko: Work

 Samoilenko is the author of about 400 scientific works, including 30 monographs and 15 textbooks, most of which have been translated.
 His monographs made an important contribution to mathematical science and education.
 According to MathSciNet, the scientific papers of Samoilenko have been cited 336 times by 208 authors.

-The scientific interests of Samoilenko covered a range of problems in the qualitative theory of differential equations, nonlinear mechanics, and the theory of nonlinear oscillations.
-His deep results in the theory of multifrequency oscillations, perturbation theory of toroidal manifolds, asymptotic methods of nonlinear mechanics, theory of impulsive systems, theory of differential equations with delay, and theory of boundary-value problems were highly appreciated in Ukraine and abroad.
-Academician Samoilenko was the founder of a scientific school in the theory of multifrequency oscillations and theory of impulsive systems recognized by the international mathematical community.
-His successful many-year guidance of the Institute of Mathematics of the Ukrainian National Academy of Sciences furthered the rapid development of mathematics in Ukraine and the continuation of the best traditions of the world-known Bogolyubov – Krylov – Mitropolskiy Kyiv scientific school.
+Samoilenko's scientific interests covered a range of problems in the qualitative theory of differential equations, nonlinear mechanics, and the theory of nonlinear oscillations.
+His results in the theory of multifrequency oscillations, perturbation theory of toroidal manifolds, asymptotic methods of nonlinear mechanics, theory of impulsive systems, theory of differential equations with delay, and theory of boundary-value problems were appreciated in Ukraine and abroad.
+Samoilenko was the founder of a scientific school in the theory of multifrequency oscillations and theory of impulsive systems recognized by the international mathematical community.
+His many-year guidance of the Institute of Mathematics of the Ukrainian National Academy of Sciences furthered the development of mathematics in Ukraine and the continuation of the traditions of the Bogolyubov – Krylov – Mitropolskiy Kyiv scientific school.

 The recognition of Samoilenko's mathematical results is illustrated by notions well known in the mathematical literature such as the Samoilenko numerical-analytic method and the Samoilenko – Green function (the kernel of an integral operator related to the problem of an invariant torus of a dynamical system).

 He gave lectures at the Shevchenko Kyiv National University and the "Kyiv Polytechnic Institute" National Technical University and guided the scientific work of postgraduate and doctoral students.
 Despite the extremely busy schedule of his work as the Director of the Institute of Mathematics of the Ukrainian National Academy of Sciences for about 20 last years (since 2006, he was the Academician-Secretary of the Department of Mathematics at the National Academy of Sciences of Ukraine), Samoilenko found time for organizational and public activities.
 In particular, Samoilenko was the President of the "Foundation for Support of the Development of Mathematical Sciences" All-Ukrainian charity organization.
-Many young talents from the "small homeland" of Samoilenko (Malynshchyna) are grateful to him for founding and heading the charity foundation for support of the development of gifted children and youth.

 He created an international scientific school in differential equations.
 Among his students, there are 33 doctors and 82 candidates of physical and mathematical sciences, who are now researchers of scientific institutions, professors, heads of chairs, deans, and rectors (scientific researchers, pedagogs, and administrators).
 For example, Samoilenko's alma mater (the Department of Mechanics and Mathematics at the Shevchenko Kyiv National University) has been headed for many years by his disciples (Professors M. O. Perestyuk and I. O. Parasyuk).
 Among other scientists belonging to Samoilenko's mathematical school, one may mention Professor Kenzhebaev, the rector of the Zhubanov Aktobe University, and Academician M. Ilolov, the President of the Tajik Academy of Sciences.